Query Log

 # Filters

-- Platforms: Sort by platforms such as web, mobile, or smart devices.
+- Device: Choose to view queries by devices such as web, mobile, or smart devices.

 - Sentiment: Choose to show only positive or negative user queries.